FINAL GOP TAX BILL DETAILS

 You can deduct just $10,000 in state and local property taxes.
 This is by far one of the most controversial parts of the tax bill as is hurts coastal states, predominately democratic voting states, the most.
 Several of these states have filed torts to stop this.
-Most Americans will pay less in taxes until 2026 when the tax cuts expire.
+This may cause some in coastal states to incur a large tax debt and need Tax Resolution to avoid a IRS Wage Garnishment.
+They can pursue the IRS Fresh Start Program Most Americans will pay less in taxes until 2026 when the tax cuts expire.